ivandralex/uber-coding-challenge/README.md

 Server-side application consists of 4 main components:

-* Web server app - provides Search API to client applications
+* **Web server app** - provides Search API to client applications
-* Data Import worker - handles data import job, creates Geo Coding jobs for newly imported data
+* **Data Import worker** - handles data import job, creates Geo Coding jobs for newly imported data
-* Scheduler - creates data import job
+* **Scheduler** - creates data import job
-* Geo Coding worker - handles geo coding jobs
+* **Geo Coding worker** - handles geo coding jobs

+I've selected MongoDB as a primary database for my app.
+I use it to store food trucks data in documents.
+I use geospatial indexes to perform search of food trucks by geo location.
+We rely on external data source and its data format may change at any time and we may face data migration tasks very often.
+Schema-less storage is more suitable solution for this scenario.

+**Web server app** knows nothing about Open Data and geo coding.
+It serves data from MongoDB and provides Search API (described below) to client applications.

+Workers are implemented in the form of independent applications.
+I use task queue implemented with RabbitMQ to manage worker jobs.
+Data Import job is created **Scheduler**. **Scheduler** is a separate application having single responsibility - to create Data Import job and put it into task queue once a day.
+It uses MongoDB to store data import operations journal.

+**Data Import worker** downloads food trucks data using Open Data API and stores it in MongoDB.
+Also **Data Import worker** creates jobs for **Geo Coding worker**.
+I decided to grant this responsibility to
+**Data Import worker** (instead of creating independent mechanism) because percentage of food trucks data entities requiring geocoding is reasonably small (about 10%) and it's more efficient to create this job from
+**Data Import worker** though such solution may impose architectural risks and should be reevaluated in later versions of the app.

+**Geo Coding worker** handles geocoding jobs contained in task queue.
+It's implementing geocoding with use of Google Maps API.
+Though it's recommended by Google to use combination of client-side and server-side geocoding it's not suitable for our application.
+Using serverside-only geocoding imposes a risk of reaching Google Maps API limit (2500 requests from IP).
+Having independent workers we can scale them horizontally and distribute jobs among many workers so the limit will not be exceeded.

 ### Search API ###